-Chong Kneas is a rural area only a bike ride away from downtown Siem Reap, Cambodia.
+Chong Kneas Floating Village is a rural area only a bike ride away from downtown Siem Reap, Cambodia.
 Many parts of the village run off the main road.
 However, a significant portion is considered the floating village, a collection of homes and huts built on stilts on the water edge.

 BIKE OR TUK-TUK FROM SIEM REAP TOWN?

-In town I had looked around in the tour offices and there are many trips to Chong Kneas floating village offered.
+In town, I had looked around in the tour offices and there are many trips to Chong Kneas floating village offered.
 For $13 a tuk-tuk will drive you to the floating village where you will need to pay another $5 for a boat ride.
 If you are up for an adventure at your own pace I highly suggest the bike journey.
 Not only is it a great workout, being able to stop to check out sights on to the side of the road gives you a lot of freedom.

 Pedaling south along the river I stopped many times to explore small tracks to the side of the road and stumbled my way towards a temple called Wat Atwea.
 Despite several online guides claiming it was free to enter I was waved away by guards as I tried to enter.
-Luckily at this temple there is much to see outside the fenced area.
+Luckily at this temple, there is much to see outside the fenced area.
 Monks chopped work and meditated while I wandered around the grounds inspecting the temples and watching locals throwing fishing nets in ponds.

 I jumped back on the bike and headed further south on a barren stretch of road.
-Often at times I couldn’t see another person behind nor in front of me.
+Often at times, I couldn’t see another person behind nor in front of me.
 I was just pedaling in the middle of the nowhere, fields to my left and fields to my right.
-It was a great feeling to be all alone on an adventure only minutes from the busy streets around the markets in downtown.
+It was a great feeling to be all alone on an adventure only minutes from the busy streets around the markets downtown.

 My legs needed a break so I stopped for a drink at a small family-run store.
 The kids soon started to hang around me as I enjoyed a refreshing drink.
 I hung out with the kids for a while, taking photos of them, editing them and blowing up their portraits full-screen to their amazement.